Jericovc123/app-dev/README.md

    - Description:* "_One Punch Man_ is an anime series based on the webcomic created by the artist ONE.
 It humorously depicts the life of Saitama, a hero who can defeat any opponent with a single punch, as he seeks meaning and excitement in his hero career."

 5. **Baki the Grappler**
-   - Short Description:* "_Baki the Grappler_ is an anime and manga series created by Keisuke Itagaki.
+   - Description:* "_Baki the Grappler_ is an anime and manga series created by Keisuke Itagaki.
 It follows Baki Hanma, a skilled martial artist, as he engages in intense and often brutal martial arts tournaments against formidable opponents."